 Nintendo Switch Pro rumors

-After seeing the Switch get a small upgrade and a new Lite edition, what's next for the console?
+After seeing the Switch get a small upgrade, a Lite edition and an OLED edition, what's next for the console?
 Some rumors suggest there will be a more expensive "Pro" edition of the console, which will have better graphics processing, and potentially be a TV-only console.
-However, Nintendo has itself said that it has no plans for a new Switch model in 2020, which hopefully means the rumors are still true, but we'll have to wait a bit longer to see them be confirmed.

 You can read more about these rumors in our Nintendo Switch Pro hub.

 The Nintendo Switch had a very strong start back in 2017 and has only grown stronger since then.
-More and more non-Nintendo developers are flocking to have their games appear on the platform, and Nintendo has addressed many criticisms of the launch-day console with a new, cheaper form factor in the Switch Lite and an upgrade to the battery life in the refreshed 2019 model and most recently an OLED version with a bigger, brighter screen.
+More and more non-Nintendo developers are flocking to have their games appear on the platform, and Nintendo has addressed many criticisms of the launch-day console with a new, cheaper form factor in the Switch Lite, an upgrade to the battery life in the refreshed 2019 model and most recently an OLED version with a bigger, brighter screen.

 You'll have to accept a loss of graphical capability if you play on the Switch instead of a rival console, and Nintendo's online service, with its confusing features, may accidentally trick people into buying it when it's either unnecessary or unhelpful for the games they play.
 It's also unfortunate that Nintendo discounts its products so infrequently.
 It's rare you'll find the Switch on sale, and when it is, it tends to disappear very quickly.

 A large group of Switch players decided to buy the console as soon as they knew it was a Nintendo product, due to the build quality and exclusive game franchises that are synonymous with the company.
 That said, the Switch has one of the widest third-party game libraries ever found on a Nintendo console.
 Even if you aren't a fan of the first-party Nintendo games, being able to enjoy your favorite RPG, shooter or strategy title on a console that you can play anywhere is a tempting offer.
-It's for these reasons that the Switch is one of the best handheld gaming consoles you can buy, even as Microsoft and Sony look to release the PS5 and Xbox Series X consoles by the end of 2020.
+It's for these reasons that the Switch is one of the best handheld gaming consoles you can buy, even now there's the PS5, Xbox Series X and Xbox Series S consoles to consider.